RemyMach/dns-focus/Readme.md

    ```

-2. Compile the project (to use in your go environment)
+2. Compile the project (to use in your go environment)(not needed if use in docker)

     `go build -o main`

-3. Configure your system or device to use the DNS server by following the instructions specific to your operating system.
+3. WARNING Configure your system or device to use the DNS server by following the instructions specific to your operating system.
+If you use Docker you have to do it with your 127.0.0.1 address too

     - for mac you can simply use with your wifi network
     ```bash